 Listen on the go!

 Mobile testing today has become a nightmare due to the huge number of devices and configurations that mobile apps and websites need to be cross-checked against.
-These tests must confirm the smooth running of apps if an organization wants to retain and grow its database of users – who can, otherwise, very easily move on to other apps by competitors.
+If an organization wants to retain and grow its database of users, it must invest in these tests for confirming the smooth running of its apps.
+If the apps fail to perform seamlessly, users very easily move on to other apps by competitors.

 Thankfully, today we have a host of debugging tools for testing the apps thoroughly, end-to-end.
-These tools may be categorized into three broad categories: emulators, simulators, or real devices.
+These tools may be categorized into three broad categories: emulators, simulators, and real devices.
 Well, there are a lot of people who may say that emulators and simulators must be clubbed as a single group – sure, if mimicking the outer behaviour of an object may be considered the same as mimicking the internal behaviour of an object.
-Real device testing does what the name implies – tests the apps as they run on your smart phones.
-Let’s take a deeper look at the categories.
+Real device testing does what the name implies – tests the apps as they run on your smartphones.

-While testing on a real device requires the use of the actual phone, emulators and simulators are based on the concept of virtual testing.
-Virtual testing involves testing the software that provides the same functionality as provided by the real phone.
+While testing on a real device requires the use of an actual phone, emulators and simulators are based on the concept of virtual testing.
+Virtual testing involves testing the app on a software that provides the same functionality as provided by the real phone.

 For testing mobile apps, an emulator may be a desktop application that mimics the hardware and OS of the applications to be tested.
 A simulator does not mimic the hardware/OS, but rather the basic behavior of a device.
 While simulators are usually simpler, they are not as useful as emulators.
 Real device testing checks the functionality of mobile applications to ensure that the app will work as desired.